 Newman has sung about historical topics outside the South, too.
 His terrific 1999 album Bad Love is something of a history lesson.
 It opens with the line “let’s go back to yesterday/when a phone call cost a dime.”
 “The Great Nations of Europe” examines the explorers who conquered North America and decimated the native populations.
 Heavy stuff, and not the type of material most songwriters would want to tackle.
 But, it’s the kind of song Randy Newman has liked to write throughout his entire career.
 He is the closest thing to an endowed professor of history that American pop music has produced.

 In Conway, Newman joked about how “In Germany before the War” should have been a hit, though the song’s subject–a child killer living in Nazi Germany–was unfit for mass airplay.
 Hearing it last month made me a little uncomfortable.
 And yet, the song is not at all explicit.
-It is disturbing merely in what it suggests.
+It is disturbing because of what it suggests.

 On a lighter note, “Life Just Isn’t Fair,” about Karl Marx and the failures of communism to combat human nature, also graced Newman’s album Bad Love.
 “Life” was inspired by a trip to Newman’s school, where “froggish men, unpleasant to see” were alongside “all the young mommies.”
 The point: ugly, rich men can get the girl.
 And really, what better motivator is there for men to succeed?

 Randy Newman was inducted into the Rock and Roll Hall of Fame in 2013, even though his music rarely can be considered “rock.”
 More appropriately, I think he should be honored with a lifetime achievement award from the American Historical Association or the Southern Historical Association.

 As Americans, we are products of our history.
 And few songwriters understand that better than Randy Newman.